 Commenting, Richard Arnold, project manager – signalling, said: "I thoroughly enjoyed the challenge, and it was great to finally meet my colleagues in person; although definitely one of the toughest things I've done!"

 Andrew Wilkins, finance director, commented: "It was a wonderful experience with an amazing team, and I would encourage anyone to sign up in the future.

 "The crowning glory was definitely being Cup Winners, and VolkerRail being recognised as having the most generous employees and supporters of any rail business!"

 Railway Children have thanked VolkerRail, saying: "This year's Porterbrook Three Peaks challenge by rail was a huge success once again – and everyone at Railway Children wants to thank you so much for your support in making it happen.

 "After a difficult time, full of uncertainty, it was only thanks to your role as headline sponsor that the event was possible, and with your generous support, we were able to make sure everyone had a brilliant experience, and at the same time, allowed them to raise an amazing £170,243!

 "That amount of money will genuinely help us transform the lives and livelihoods of children and families that need us around the world."

 VolkerRail has joined forces with British rolling stock company, Porterbrook, to ensure one of the rail industry’s most...

-As part of our longstanding relationship with the Railway Children charity, VolkerRail is sponsoring its 2021 charity Sleep In...
+As part of our longstanding relationship with the Railway Children, VolkerRail is - once again - the headline sponsor for its...